Home Improvement (TV series): Tool Time

 Each episode includes Tim's own Binford-sponsored home improvement show, called Tool Time, a show-within-a-show.
 In hosting this show, Tim is joined by his friend and mild-mannered co-host Al Borland (Richard Karn), and a "Tool Time girl"—first Lisa (Pamela Anderson) and later Heidi (Debbe Dunning)—whose main duty is to introduce the pair at the beginning of the show with the line "Does everybody know what time it is?"
 In reply, the audience yells, "TOOL TIME!"
 The Tool Time girl also assists Tim and Al during the show by bringing them tools.

-Although revealed to be an excellent salesman and TV personality, Tim is spectacularly accident-prone as a handyman, often causing massive disasters on and off the set, to the consternation of his co-workers and family.
-Many Tool Time viewers assume that the accidents on the show are done on purpose, to demonstrate the consequences of using tools improperly.
-Many of Tim's accidents are caused by his devices being used in an unorthodox or overpowered manner, designed to illustrate his mantra "More power!"
-This popular catchphrase was not uttered after Home Improvements seventh season until Tim's last line in the series finale—the last two words ever spoken on the show.

 Tool Time was conceived as a parody of the PBS home-improvement show This Old House.
 Tim and Al are caricatures of the two principal cast members of This Old House, host Bob Vila and master carpenter Norm Abram.
-Al Borland has a beard and always wears plaid shirts when taping an episode, reflecting Norm Abram's appearance on This Old House.
+Al has a beard and always wears plaid flannel shirts when taping an episode, reflecting Norm Abram's appearance on This Old House.
 Bob Vila appeared as a guest star on several episodes of Home Improvement, while Tim Allen and Pamela Anderson both appeared on Bob Vila's show Home Again.

-The Tool Time theme music, an early 1960s-style saxophone-dominated instrumental rock tune, was sometimes used as the closing theme music for Home Improvement, especially when behind the credits were running the blooper scenes that took place during the taping of a Tool Time segment.